Articles in this section

 9. Copy the Password.

-To retrieve token:
+To retrieve the token:

 1. Sign in to your Adyen account.